 - Complain about specific issues instead of general personal traits

 - Focus on how you are feeling instead of how bad your partner was

 - Make sure you understand before you are understood

 In The Seven Principles to Make Marriage Work Gottman introduces the three type of problems a relationship face:

-- Perpetual problems center around fundamental differences of personalities, lifestyles or values.
-Most of the problems -69%- are actually perpetual problems that most couple will return to over and over again.
+- Perpetual problems center around fundamental differences in personalities, lifestyles, or values.
+Most of the problems -69%- are actually perpetual problems that most couples will return to over and over again.

 - Gridlocked perpetual problems are perpetual problems that the couple is not handling well and have become hot topics that lead to ugly conflicts.

 Mrs. Doubtfire’s divorce scene is an example of a gridlocked conflict.